Interaction induced moir\'e systems in twisted bilayer optical lattices: Results

-\textit{Beyond the conventional moir\'e physics}.---By comparing the physics at balanced and imbalanced filling as showcased in Fig.~\ref{fig:balanced_and_imbalanced_filling}, one clearly notices the strong physical influences of the filling difference.
-Since the total particle number of each layer is conserved separately, the filling difference between the two layers in fact provides an extra tuning knob of new physics compared with the conventional bosonic moir\'e systems.
-In Fig.~\ref{fig:filling_diff_twist_angle_physics}(a), we systematically investigate the influences of the filling difference by keeping the filling factor of the $\downarrow$-layer fixed at $\rho_{\downarrow}=4/5$ and changing the filling factor of the $\uparrow$-layer $\rho_{\uparrow}$ from $1/10$ all the way to $4/5$.
-As we can see from the first plot in Fig.~\ref{fig:filling_diff_twist_angle_physics}(c), when the filling of the $\uparrow$-layer is small ($\rho_{\uparrow}=1/10$), the $\downarrow$-layer is in a SF phase and it imposes strong influences on atoms on the $\uparrow$-layer by localizing them and making them in induced MI phase despite $\rho_{\uparrow}=1/10$ being non-integer.
-As the $\rho_{\uparrow}$ gradually increases {[}see the last two plots in Fig.~\ref{fig:filling_diff_twist_angle_physics}(c){]}, the $\uparrow$-layer also imposes an enhanced localization effects on the atoms on the $\downarrow$-layer by driving a SF-MI transition on this layer.
+Since the total particle number of each layer is conserved separately, the filling difference between the two layers in fact provides an extra tuning knob of new physics compared with the conventional bosonic moir\'e systems, as showcased in Fig.~\ref{fig:balanced_and_imbalanced_filling}.
+In Fig.~\ref{fig:filling_diff_twist_angle_physics}(a), we systematically investigate the influences of the filling difference by keeping the filling factor of the $\downarrow$-layer fixed at $\rho_{\downarrow}=4/5$ and changing the filling factor of the $\uparrow$-layer $\rho_{\uparrow}$ from $1/10$ to $4/5$.
+As we can see from the {Fig.~\ref{fig:filling_diff_twist_angle_physics}(c1)}, when the filling of the $\uparrow$-layer is small ($\rho_{\uparrow}=1/10$), the $\downarrow$-layer is in a SF phase and it imposes strong influences on atoms on the $\uparrow$-layer by localizing them and making them in induced MI phase despite $\rho_{\uparrow}=1/10$ being non-integer.
+As the $\rho_{\uparrow}$ gradually increases {[}see {Figs.~\ref{fig:filling_diff_twist_angle_physics}(c2) and (c3)}{]}, the $\uparrow$-layer also imposes an enhanced localization effects on the atoms on the $\downarrow$-layer by driving a SF-MI transition on this layer.
 We also observe that the average localization effect experienced by each atom in the $\uparrow$-layer decreases, making the $\uparrow$-layer transition into a SF phase at relatively high filling with $\rho_{\uparrow}=1/2$.
 This phenomenon is reminiscent of what happens in high-temperature superconductors, where doping can lead to significant changes in the system's transport properties \cite{Zaanen_Nature_2015}.
-More interestingly, for the total unit filling, the system hosts a kind of ``interlocked'' MI with ``interlocked'' density distributions {[}see the second plot of Fig.~\ref{fig:filling_diff_twist_angle_physics}(c), the lower left plot of Fig.~\ref{fig:model_and_overview}(d) and the fourth plot of Fig.~\ref{fig:balanced_and_imbalanced_filling}(d){]}.